 Because a gram of juvenile Chinook salmon is assumed to have the same caloric value of a gram of adult Chinook salmon, the biomass of Chinook consumed only depends on the fraction in the predator diet.
 The number of Chinook salmon that are consumed, however, depends on the size of the Chinook salmon consumed because, for instance, a four ocean adult is equal to ~1,400 juvenile smolts.

 Killer whales do not eat juvenile smolts and the selectivity of different adult aged Chinook salmon can be estimated from scale pattern analysis from predation events (Ford and Ellis 2006).
 Although the analysis by (Ford and Ellis 2006) focused on Salish sea killer whale diets, we apply this same age selectivity for the other three resident killer whale populations.

-The size selectivity for the pinnipeds in our model is based on (Adams et al. 2016).
+The size selectivities for the pinnipeds in our model are based on (Adams et al. 2016).
 These studies differentiate the size selectivity of pinnipeds based on hard parts in the scat, but they only define salmonid sizes as either juvenile or adult.
 We chose to distribute the fraction of adults proportionally across the age distribution of Chinook salmon returning to each area.
 A summary of the papers used to estimate the temporal and spatial diets fractions of the predators is provided below.

 Table 1.
 Sources used to estimate the age selectivity for killer whales and harbor seals.